alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li id="criterion-13">
-    <div class="point">Build a service consistent with the user experience of the rest of GOV.UK by using the design patterns and style guide.</div>
+    <div class="point">Build a service consistent with the user experience of the rest of GOV.UK by using the [design patterns](http://alphagov.github.io/design-patterns/) and the [style guide](/service-manual/content-designers/transactions-style-guide.html).</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>